 Alyssa works with teens and adults who are coping with anxiety, eating disorders and OCD.
-Alyssa's caseload if full at this time and is she no longer accepting new clients.

-Tiffany Zhu, LSW
+Tiffany Zhu, LSW: Full-time clinician

 Tiffany uses a holistic and customized trauma-centered approach that can incoporate mindfulness, creativity, narrative-based and somatic-based interventions.
 This is used to nurture self-compassion as individuals learn to accept and understand their story, emotions and coping behaviors.
 In creating that therapeutic space together, Tiffany then invites people to integrate sustainable changes in their lives.

 Outside of counseling, Tiffany enjoys writing poetry, photography, nature excursions, and time with her cat Marigold.

 Ali Driben, LSW: Part-time clinician

 Ali is a licensed social worker in New Jersey.
 She got her bachelor’s in psychology from American University, and master’s in social work from Rutgers University with a certificate in

 promoting child and adolescent well-being.